reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-provider.md

 ### Creating a Provider-Side Contract Test

-The actual contract test is done by Pact.
+The actual contract testing is done by Pact.
+We simply have to make sure that our GraphQL endpoint is up and running and ready to receive requests.

 Let's create the script `pact/provider_tests_graphql.js` to configure Pact:

 ```javascript
 const { Verifier } = require('@pact-foundation/pact');